ibm-watson-data-lab/ibmos2spark/README.md

 #you can give any name as long as it does NOT contain an underscore
 configuration_name = 'myBluemixOs'

-bmos = oss.bluemix(sc, credentials, configuration_name)  #sc is the SparkContext instance
+bmos = ibmos2spark.bluemix(sc, credentials, configuration_name)  #sc is the SparkContext instance

 #note, the container name also cannot contain an underscore.
 If your container name
 #includes an underscore, use the swift2d driver instead.